DebaA17/django-project/README.md

 ## Notes
 - Do not commit your `db.sqlite3` or `myenv/` folder.
 - For production, set `DEBUG = False` and update `ALLOWED_HOSTS` in `settings.py`.

+---

+**New features coming soon!**

+This is a simple Django project for 3rd semester students of BPPIMT Salt Lake Campus.